voidshard/igor/README.md

 * Layer expansion at runtime

-    You can create tasks in any layer up until it begins running, while the parent job is running.
+    You can create tasks in any layer up until it begins running, even while the parent job is running.
 It's a snap to launch a two layer job, where the first layer adds tasks to the second.
 Don't know how many tasks you're going to need exactly?
 Not a problem.